Photo:

 Attend a seasonal holiday event

-If you enjoy festive lights, join the town to watch the waterfront park alight on Friday, Nov.
-24 at 5 p.m. at the annual tree lighting, or sip hot cider and watch the boats cruise through Liberty Bay during the Lighted Ships Parade in early December.
-Just north of town, for a small entrance fee, you can take a walk to see over 65,000 lights on display at Christmas in Big Valley.
-In the opposite direction, Clearwater Casino Resort has a beautiful display of waterside lights to enjoy.
+If you enjoy festive lights, the tree at the waterfront park will be alight starting the Friday after Thanksgiving.
+You can also sip hot cider and watch the boats cruise through Liberty Bay during the Lighted Ships Parade in early December.
+Clearwater Casino Resort has a beautiful display of waterside lights to enjoy, too.

 For a most memorable day, visit Poulsbo during its annual JuleFest.
-On Saturday, Dec.
-2 from 10 a.m. to dusk, kids will love to see Vikings in full regalia all around town.
+On the first Saturday in December from 10 a.m. to dusk, kids will love to see Vikings in full regalia all around town.
 They may enjoy tasting lefse (a thin potato pancake) dusted with cinnamon and sugar, and noshing on småkaker (cookies).
 Shop at the Nordic Market and plan to stay into the evening to marvel as the Lucia bride is escorted into town by boat to the giant solstice bonfire, where the Viking king delivers a solstice proclamation.
 Photos with Santa and Vikings often follow.